Compyx/vice-joydriver-test/README.md

 Most options require at least one device node/GUID specified on the command line.

+***To avoid having to type the huge GUIDs on Windows, the device arguments can also be given as 0-based indexes.***

 Using `vice-joydriver-test --list-devices` will list all joystick devices found, when passing `--verbose` the output will be more verbose.